tequdev/evernode-docs/docs/source/platform/hooks/governance-game.md

 There are two classes of participants in the Governance Game.

-- **The Foundation**: The Foundation always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights over Auto-Piloted mode.
+- **Evernode Labs**: Evernode Labs always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights over Auto-Piloted mode.
 - **Valid Hosts**: Accounts that hold a registration token for the previous 3 continuous months and are not eligible to be pruned due to unreliability.

 ## Governance